Garden and Architectural Historian

 Researcher, Writer and Lecturer

-After an academic career in science education at the universities of Oxford, Bristol, and the Open University and serving as a consultant on assessment for the U.K.’s Cabinet Office and the United Kingdom Accreditation Service (UKAS), Ann decided to focus on her love of historical research.
-She attended archaeological, garden and architectural history courses at Bristol University (awarded M.A. with Distinction in 2012).
+After a teaching and academic career in science education at several schools and at the universities of Oxford, Bristol and the Open University, Ann served as a consultant on assessment for the U.K.’s Cabinet Office and the United Kingdom Accreditation Service (UKAS).
+She then decided to focus on her love of historical research and attended archaeological, garden and architectural history courses at Bristol University (awarded M.A. with Distinction in 2012).

 Ann has since published two research-based history books and several peer-reviewed articles on garden and architectural history.
 A History of Coton Manor and its Garden was published in 2015; this book was reprinted in 2018 to meet on-going sales.
 Her research on the Welsh homes of the Dukes of Beaufort was published in 2017 (Troy House: a Tudor estate across time) and was endorsed by Professor Maurice Howard and Dr Paula Henderson.

 Ann’s current research is on the designed landscape history of the medieval and Tudor colleges of the University of Cambridge, and for which she was awarded Leverhulme Emeritus Fellowship funding.
 She conducts this research alongside lecturing for the Arts Society (previously NADFAS), leading tours, and private commissions for researching and recreating historic gardens.